 A decade later, in 1998, the Towns of Orleans, Chatham and Harwich adopted the Pleasant Bay Resource Management Plan and formed the regional Alliance to implement the plan.
-The Alliance pledged to update the resource management plan every five years, and issued update reports in 2003 and 2008.
-This 2013 report fulfills the update requirement on the fifteen-year anniversary of the plan.
+The Alliance pledged to update the resource management plan every five years, and issued update reports in 2003, 2008, and 2013.
+The 2018 report fulfills the update requirement on the twentieth anniversary of the plan.
 This report summarizes implementation actions taken by the Alliance and the member towns to date, with emphasis on achievements in the last five years, and presents additional issues and recommendations for action.
 It is intended to describe progress, and to chart a course for the coming five years of coordinated management activity.